-Property taxes and state aid accounted for most of the District's revenue, contributing about 56.2% of every dollar raised.
-Another 41.8% percent came from state and federal aid for specific programs and the remainder from fees charged for services and miscellaneous sources.
+The District's total revenues were \$44.2 million.
+Property taxes and unrestricted State aid accounted for most of the District's revenues, contributing 57.3% of the total.
+The remainder came from State and Federal aid for specific programs (38.9%), fees charged for services, interest earnings and other local services.